simonemargio/Client-Server-Game/README.md

 *More info:*
 -   If the server receives a SIGPIPE signal or termination character from the client, the client thread is deleted, while the root remains running to wait or serve the other clients already connected.
--   During a game, in order to avoid that two or more clients try to access the various map boxes at the same time, mutexes on reading and writing for the various global variables were used.
+-   During a game, to avoid that two or more clients try to access the various map boxes at the same time, mutexes on reading and writing for the various global variables were used.
 When a game ends, the last thread that is accessing the global flag of the map changes the variable so that each client at the next "read" receives a message informing the user about the termination of the match.
 -   Each thread stores the ID of the current match at birth, so that each interaction can check that the current game map has not been re-created; if the ID is different, the user is informed by the client and the ID is updated.
--   In the event that a client is terminated via CTRL-C, the server will receive a SIGPIPE signal and remove the player that has just closed the game if the player is in the game.
+-   If a client is terminated via CTRL-C, the server will receive a SIGPIPE signal and remove the player that has just closed the game if the player is in the game.
 -   If you end the server using the CTRL-C or CTRL-Z command, a message is printed on STDERR and the server ends.

 # Startup information